Data-Driven Music Performance and Composition (PhD) Contact Information

 MUS 579Data Sonification4

-The solo recital requirement will be fulfilled by the presentation on the University of Oregon campus of a solo recital containing five original electroacoustic compositions to be performed with data-driven instruments that employ a variety of interface devices as the front-end to the data-driven instrument.
-Expected total duration will be approximately one hour.
+A solo recital containing five original electroacoustic compositions to be performed with data-driven instruments that employ a variety of interface devices as the front-end to the data-driven instrument.
+The expected total duration will be approximately one hour.
+Degree recital must occur prior to the comprehensive exam.

-The six works included in the digital video portfolio must be musically substantial and well-executed compositions.
+The portfolio is comprised of six original electroacoustic compositions performed by the candidate and documented with excellent audio/video recordings.
+Each composition in the portfolio must be musically substantial and well-executed in the documentation.
 All of the compositions of the portfolio must have received a public performance.
 Only one of the portfolio compositions may include other musical performers.
-The videos of the six works should be created as studio productions and not produced from recordings of live performances (except in rare cases when audience impact is vital to the work itself).
-The quality of the final audio/video product must be excellent.
+The videos of the six works should be created as studio productions and not produced from recordings of live performances (except in cases when audience impact is vital to the work itself).

 The dissertation will be comprised of 1) an original large-scale computer music composition of a substantial and ambitious scope that is at least fifteen minutes in duration, that is performed with a data-driven instrument, and that is documented with a high- definition audio video recording; 2) the original software that contributes to documentation of the composition and that forms an essential component to the data-driven instrument; and 3) a text document that analyzes and describes the composition and the data-driven instrument.